Our programs will help you succeed in expanding fields.

 Get hands-on preparation for an active career.

-This major sets students on one of two specialization tracks - kinesiology or sport management.
+This major sets students on one of two specialization tracks - exercise science or sport management.

 Sport Management: Our sport management specialization focuses on the expanding business of athletics, sport entertainment and business.
 The curriculum prepares students for careers in: